sbailey-phys/DxPRT/README.md

 		const UINT64& numPixelsX, const UINT64& numPixelsY,
 		const std::string& outFile, const EM_DESC& desc);
 ```
 Performs the same operation as the above function but takes in a .hdr as input.
 This file must be in the RGBE format and be run-length encoded.
-If the file cannot be read, then the function will fail and you should instead consider using the above function instead.
+If the file cannot be read, then the function will fail and you should consider using the above function instead.
 -	_IN_ device: the currently active device
 -	_IN_ hdrFile: the path to the hdr file to be read
 -	_IN_ outFile: the path to the output file where the coefficients will be stored